Govt numbers for surgical waiting list show only part of the truth

 "The resources used to deliver planned elective care are being used to deliver unplanned acute care."

-McKie said the number of people waiting for elective surgery was much worse than what the Government released because few patients referred by their GP actually get an appointment to see a surgeon.
+McKie said the number of people waiting for elective surgery was much worse than what the Government released because few patients referred by their GP actually get an appointment to see a surgeon - less than 30 per cent at the Canterbury DHB.

 "The unmet need in our population is huge.
 Just looking at waiting lists won't tell you the whole story."